rishiskhare/ai-key-tester/README.md

-# AI API Key Tester
+# Local AI API Key Tester

-AI API Key Tester is an open-source tool for verifying and testing your API keys and access tokens for various AI providers like OpenAI, Google AI, Anthropic, and Hugging Face.
+This is an open-source project for securely and locally verifying and testing your API keys and access tokens for various AI providers like OpenAI, Google AI, Anthropic, and Hugging Face.
 It provides a simple, interactive interface to quickly check if your API keys and selected models are working as expected.

 https://github.com/user-attachments/assets/9cf8c8f9-219a-4098-a42f-c2b92eb42eb6